Nsima/Nsima/README.md

 Teaching AI to give, human-centered opinion — without selling your data to the highest bidder.

 ⚡ **Fun fact:**
-If I’m not coding, I’m probably simulating an email spoof, decrypting something I encrypted myself, or feeding a neural net sermons and asking it what love is.
+If I’m not coding, I’m probably thinking about the meaning of life, decrypting something I encrypted myself, or feeding a neural net and asking it what love means.

 📫 **Let’s collaborate:** georgensima [@] gmail [.dot.] com